Indiana Wesleyan University: Campus

 In 2010 the university completed the $22 million Chapel Auditorium (where mandatory chapel services are held three days a week).
-With 3,800 seats, it is one of the largest theaters in the Midwest.
-As one of the largest facilities of its kind in the nation, it was designed to attract major events to Marion, such as musical artists, speakers, and conventions.
+With 3,800 seats, it is one of the largest theaters in the Midwest and was designed to attract major events to Marion, such as musical artists, speakers, and conventions.
 Visiting artists have included Relient K, Switchfoot, the Gaither Vocal Band, Michael W. Smith, Lauren Daigle and Lecrae.